gabrielbarbera/AlphaTONCapitalIR/docs/notified_html_guidelines.md

 🔒 10.
 Compliance Notes
 Follow SEC and Nasdaq disclosure standards.

-Include Safe Harbor Statement in the footer or a dedicated section.

 External links must open in new tabs.

 Include Privacy Policy and Terms of Use.